Domhnall Gleeson: 2020–present: Television roles and theatre

 In April 2023, it was confirmed that Gleeson would star in Echo Valley, an American thriller film directed by Michael Pearce, written by Brad Ingelsby, and starring Julianne Moore and Sydney Sweeney.
 In January 2024 it was announced that Gleeson had joined the cast of Guy Ritchie's Fountain of Youth opposite John Krasinski and Natalie Portman in an undisclosed role.

+In February 2026, Gleeson co-starred in the music video for Taylor Swift's "Opalite".

 Recognition

 Gleeson was listed at number 21 on The Irish Times list of Ireland's greatest film actors.